 \subsection{Separate Modality Encoders}

 In our setting, the agent utilizes both proprioceptive states and visual observations for decision-making.
-Proprioceptive states and visual observations are distinctively different modalities: the proprioceptive input is a 93-D vector, and we use depth images to encode the visual observations.
+Proprioceptive state and visual observation are distinctively different modalities: the proprioceptive input is a 93-D vector, and we use stacked first-person view depth images to encode the visual observations.
 To facilitate domain-specific characteristics of both modalities, we use two separate, domain-specific encoders for proprioceptive and visual data respectively, and unify the representation in a latent space.
 We now introduce the architectural design of each encoder, and how features are converted into tokens for the Transformer encoder.

-We use an MLP to encode the proprioceptive input vector into proprioceptive features $E^{\textnormal{prop}} \in \mathbb{R}^{C^{\textnormal{prop}}}$, where $C^{\textnormal{prop}}$ is the proprioceptive feature dimension.
-We additionally provide the policy with visual information using first-person view depth images.
-To encode visual observations, we stack 4 depth images as input, which enables the agent to reason from short-term temporal information, and encode the stacked depth images using a ConvNet.
-The ConvNet encoder forwards depth map inputs into a spatial representations $E^{\textnormal{visual}}$ with shape $C \times N \times N$ in the latent space, where $C$ is the channel number, and $N$ is the width and height dimension of the feature representation.
-In comparison to a third-person view as commonly used in previous visual reinforcement learning tasks \cite{hafner2019dreamer, srinivas2020curl, rad}, a first-person view captures obstacles and terrain from the perspective of the acting robot, which better reflects potential real-world applications.
-While a first-person view is more realistic, the moving camera and limited field-of-view makes the problem of learning visual policies significantly more challenging.
-For instance, a change in robot pose also causes a change in visual observations.
+We use an MLP to encode the proprioceptive input into proprioceptive features $E^{\textnormal{prop}} \in \mathbb{R}^{C^{\textnormal{prop}}}$, where $C^{\textnormal{prop}}$ is the proprioceptive feature dimension.
+We encode additionally provided visual information using a ConvNet.
+The ConvNet encoder forwards the stacked depth image inputs into a spatial representation $E^{\textnormal{visual}}$ with shape $C \times N \times N$, where $C$ is the channel number, and $N$ is the width and height of the representation.
+The depth images are from the first-person view from the frontal of the robot, which captures the obstacles and terrain from the perspective of the acting robot.
+However, for first-person view, the moving camera and limited field-of-view make learning visual policies significantly more challenging.
+For instance, changes in robot pose can result in changes in visual observations.
 This makes it essential to leverage proprioceptive information to improve visual understanding.
 In the following, we present our proposed method for fusing the two modalities and improving their joint representation using a Transformer.